 - On 11 May 2020, reopening of:

 - Hospitality businesses for on-premise consumption (currently only take away and delivery from 7 a.m. to 7 p.m. allowed);

 - Private dental ordinations;

-- Gaming outlets;
+- Gaming operators;

 - Children playrooms;

-- Closure of private dental practices.
+- Private dental practices.

 - Banks obliged to devise a set of relief measures to be offered to clients whose ability to repay the loans has been affected by the COVID-19 crises (including six-month moratorium on loan repayments, grace periods, debt reprogramme, modification of exposures).
 The measures should be selected by the banks themselves, and offered on individual or portfolio basis.
 No fees can be charged to, and no higher interest can be imposed on, the clients in this respect.
 Relief does not apply to non-performing loans.

 - Price control imposed on a number of products.

 - Tax and social contributions for March 2020, to be financed from the Solidarity Fund, for employees whose employers are shut down as a result of COVID-19 related measures but paid net March salaries to employees.
 Requests to be submitted until 11 May 2020.
 The list of qualifying employers is available at the web page of the Ministry of the Economy and Entrepreneurship.
 The employers who are not included in the list are invited to contact the Ministry.